shwina/still-magic/_en/ghp.md

 and while its simplicity means that there are things it can't do (or can't do easily), it also means that less can go wrong.

-## How Can I Write Web Pages Using Simple Text Formatting? {#s:ghp-authoring}
+## How can I write HTML without writing HTML? {#s:ghp-markdown}

+A [static website](../gloss/#g:static-website) is one that consists solely of pages: no forms, no interactivity, just information to read.
+To create such a site,
+we ust write HTML,
+but some people find that typing `<p>` to start a paragraph and `</p>` to end one is too much work.

--   Created as a simple way to write simple HTML
+[Markdown][markdown] was created as a simpler way to write the equivalent of HTML.
-    -   Support the same kinds of formatting (bold, italics, headings, etc.)
+It supports many of the same kinds of formatting, such as bold, italics, headings, and links, but doesn't require tags in angle brackets.
-    -   But save people from all the angle brackets
-    -   And allow embedded HTML for things the "standard" doesn't support
+It also allows authors to write HTML for things the "standard" doesn't support.

--   Turns out that:
-    -   Everybody wants something more (tables! citations!)
+The word "standard" is in quotes because it turned out that everyone wanted a little bit more than what was originally included in Markdown.
+Tables, for example:
+lots of people wanted tables.
+And footnotes,
+and images,
-    -   Using an arbitrary collection of syntax rules for simple things makes more complicated things hard to do
+and on and on until eventually Markdwon became just as complex as HTML but much less regular, once again proving that using an arbitrary collection of syntax rules for simple things makes complicated things harder to do.

--   We will focus on [GitHub Flavored Markdown][gfm] (GFM)
+We will focus on [GitHub Flavored Markdown][gfm], which is the variation of Markdown used to create websites on GitHub.
--   Use asterisks (or underscores) for `*italics*` and `**bold**` (which render as *italics* and **bold**)
+Paragraphs are separated by blank lines, and it uses asterisks or underscores for `*italics*` and `**bold**`, which render as *italics* and **bold**.
-    -   I prefer to mix them to do `*__bold italics__*` because I can't tell three marks from two
+(I prefer to mix them to do `*__bold italics__*` because I can't tell three marks from two.)

--   Use one to six `#` signs at the start of a line to create a heading
+We can use one to six `#` signs at the start of a line to create headings of various levels:

 ```
 # Level-1